 Size & Space

-The first thing you’ll want in any travel bag is space.
+The first thing you’ll want in any travel travel is space.
 When you’re close to home and running your typical weekend errands, you don’t often need to carry much more than a wallet, a phone, and your keys.
 But traveling is a different story entirely; while exploring new places, you’ll undoubtedly want to have more with you in case of this or in case of that!

 When in a city you’re not familiar with, it’s always best to be prepared for different situations; sometimes packing extra essentials means you need more room or specialized compartments.
 Look for bags that have an added pocket or two (especially hidden ones) for things like a passport, cash, or individual cards.
 This also makes them handy as airplane carry-ons!